sundeepkumarch/JavaPractice/README.md

 (e) N = 10^9, K = 15 (more than hard)
 What is good about this problem: all of these five points (a) - (e) have different solutions.

+Given a collection of numbers, print the pair whose sum is X

 PUZZLE:
 There is a Kingdom, a King, and a Queen.
 An carnival is scheduled after 35 days in the Kingdom.